SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 In this example,
 accessing ``logger.max`` is a possible suspension point.
-Because the actor serializes access to its mutable state, if there's already code from another task interacting with the logger instance, this code might suspend while waiting to access that property.
+Because the actor allows only one task at a time to access to its mutable state, if code from another task is already interacting with the logger, this code suspends while it waits to access the property.

 In contrast,
 code that's part of the actor doesn't write ``await``